LogtalkDotOrg/logtalk3/contributions/flags/NOTES.md

 Flags was developed at Katholieke Universiteit Leuven

-Copyright 2010
-Katholieke Universiteit Leuven
+SPDX-FileCopyrightText: 2010 Katholieke Universiteit Leuven

-License: The Artistic License 2.0
+SPDX-License-Identifier: Artistic-2.0

 Contributions to this file:
 Author: Theofrastos Mantadelis